Transgender: History

-Transgender people have existed since ancient times.
-A wide range of societies had traditional third gender roles, or otherwise accepted trans people in some form.
-A precise history is difficult because the modern concept of being transgender, and gender in general, did not develop until the mid-1900s.
-Historical understandings are thus inherently filtered through modern principles, and were largely viewed through a medical lens until the late 1900s.
+A precise history of the global occurrence of transgender people is difficult to assess because the modern concept of being transgender, and of gender in general in relation to transgender identity, did not develop until the mid-1900s.
+Historical depictions, records and understandings are inherently filtered through modern principles, and were largely viewed through a medical and (often outsider) anthropological lens until the late 1900s.

+Some historians consider the Roman emperor Elagabalus to have been transgender.
+Elagabalus was reported to have dressed in a feminine manner, preferred to be called "Lady" instead of "Lord" and may have even sought a primitive form of gender-affirming surgery.

-Ancient Greek Hippocrates (interpreting the writing of Herodotus) describes the "disease of the Scythians" (regarding the Enaree), which he attributes to impotency due to riding on a horse without stirrups.
+Worldwide, a number of societies have had traditional third gender roles, some of which continue in some form into the present day.
+The Hippocratic Corpus (interpreting the writing of Herodotus) describes the "disease of the Scythians" (regarding the Enaree), which it attributes to impotency due to riding on a horse without stirrups.
 This reference was well discussed by medical writings of the 1500s–1700s.
 Pierre Petit writing in 1596 viewed the "Scythian disease" as natural variation, but by the 1700s writers viewed it as a "melancholy", or "hysterical" psychiatric disease.
 By the early 1800s, being transgender separate from Hippocrates' idea of it was claimed to be widely known, but remained poorly documented.
 Both trans women and trans men were cited in European insane asylums of the early 1800s.
-One of the earliest recorded transgender people in America was Thomas(ine) Hall, a seventeenth century colonial servant.
+One of the earliest recorded gender nonconforming people in America was Thomas(ine) Hall, a seventeenth century colonial servant.
 The most complete account of the time came from the life of the Chevalier d'Éon (1728–1810), a French diplomat.
 As cross-dressing became more widespread in the late 1800s, discussion of transgender people increased greatly and writers attempted to explain the origins of being transgender.
 Much study came out of Germany, and was exported to other Western audiences.
 Cross-dressing was seen in a pragmatic light until the late 1800s; it had previously served a satirical or disguising purpose.
-But in the latter half of the 1800's, cross-dressing and being transgender became viewed as an increasing societal danger.
+But in the latter half of the 1800s, cross-dressing and being transgender became viewed as an increasing societal danger.